BestTimesToVisit.com Logo

 SkyTrain

 Vancouver's automated rapid transit system is the backbone of getting around the city and to the airport.
-It's efficient, clean, and connects major hubs like Downtown, Richmond (for YVR airport), and Surrey.
+It's clean, efficient, and covers a surprisingly large area, connecting downtown to suburbs like Richmond and Surrey.

-Tip:Download the 'TransLink' app for real-time schedules and trip planning.
-Avoid buying single tickets at the station if you plan on using transit frequently; consider a Compass Card (a reloadable fare card) for better value and ease of use.
-Don't be surprised by the fare gates – you need to tap in and tap out.
+Tip:Download the 'TransLink' app for real-time schedules and fare information.
+Avoid buying single tickets if you plan on multiple trips; consider a Compass Card (reloadable tap card) for better value and ease of use.
+Don't be surprised by the lack of drivers – it's fully automated!

 SeaBus

-This passenger ferry connects Downtown Vancouver (Waterfront Station) to the North Shore (Lonsdale Quay in North Vancouver).
-It's a quick and scenic way to access attractions like Grouse Mountain or the Capilano Suspension Bridge.
+This passenger ferry connects downtown Vancouver (Waterfront Station) to the North Shore (Lonsdale Quay).
+It's a quick and scenic way to access North Vancouver's attractions like Grouse Mountain or Capilano Suspension Bridge.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.